 Qudini recently participated in the RetailEXPO 2019.
-As the first iteration of the combined Retail Business Technology Expo (RBTE), Retail Design Expo (RDE) and Retail Digital Signage (RDS) shows, we felt it was one of their yet and wanted to share some of our key takeaways.
+As the first iteration of the combined Retail Business Technology Expo (RBTE), Retail Design Expo (RDE) and Retail Digital Signage (RDS) shows, we felt it was one of their best yet and wanted to share some of our key takeaways.

 - In-store technology must reflect the retailer’s personality and have a purpose